ltalirz/aiida_core/docs/source/verdi/verdi_user_guide.rst

       rename     Rename a computer.
       setup      Create a new computer.
-      show       Show detailed information for a computer. test       Test the connection to a computer.
+      show       Show detailed information for a computer. tests      Test the connection to a computer.

 .. _verdi_config: